Geodesic Motion on Closed Spaces: Two Numerical Examples: Introduction

 In 1839 it was discovered by Jacobi itself, that the geodesic motion on an ellipsoid is integrable \cite{Jacobi}.
 Jacobi used a particular coordinate system \cite{Arnold}, now known as Jacobi elliptical coordinates, and obtained an independent, and involutive constant of the motion.
 In 1994, Knieper and Weiss \cite{KW} proved that there are many smooth Riemannian metrics on $S^2$ with chaotic geodesic flows.
 The authors consider arbitrary small deviations of the metric on the ellipsoid.
 Then, the Melnikov method is used to prove the existence of an homoclinic point.

 The purpose of this article is to provide a concrete example of two manifolds topologically equivalent to a sphere.
 The geodesics are investigated using the technique of the Poincar\'e surface of section.
 Section \ref{s2} includes a very brief discussion of the Gauss-Bonnet theorem, for more details see \cite{dfn}.
-In section \ref{s1} the geodesic motion of the given manifold is apparently integrable.
-In section \ref{s2} the geodesic flow on the manifold shows the presence of chaotic regions, which are related to the domains of negative curvature.
+In section \ref{s1} the geodesic motion of the given manifold, shows that the non integrable regions form a set with negligible or zero measure in phase space.
+In section \ref{s2} the geodesic flow on the manifold, shows that the chaotic regions are enlarged.
+We speculate that the presence of chaos is related to regions of positive and negative values of the scalar curvature for this particular example under consideration.

-Anyway, in the conclusions it is stressed that a closed space with domains of negative curvature is not a mandatory condition for chaotic geodesic motion.
+Anyway, in Section \ref{s2} and in the conclusions it is stressed that a closed space with domains of negative and positive curvature is not a mandatory condition for chaotic geodesic motion.